scipy-conference/scipy_proceedings/papers/karl_schleicher/karl_schleicher.rst

  print "newpefa=",newpefa
  print "newpefc=",newpefc

 This function can be used in a loop to process all frequencies.
 This code along with inverse Fourier transform and display follows.
-Figure 7 is the output from the code and it recreates Figure 3 from Spitz paper.
+Figure 7 is the output from the code and it recreates Figure 3 from Spitz' paper.

 .. code-block:: python